dongmin0877/TIL/java/inner-and-anonymous-class.md

 # Inner and Anonymous Class

+## Inner Class

 In java, class can have another class as its member.

-Anonymous class enables to make code more concise.

-## Inner Class

 If the class is a member of other class, the inner class can be also made private or protected.

 ```java
 public static void main(String[] args) {